Jbirch-Git/Jbirch-Homelab/Security/WAF/WAF Demo.md

 ![URI-Test-Block](Images/URI-Test-Block.png)

-Success the connection to the test site was blocked.
+Success, the connection to the test site was blocked.

 We can also see in CloudFlare the related event.